mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 module, a habitation module and a cargo module.

 Those who wish to draw maps of the colony should start here.
-The modules are slightly flattened half-cylinders 138 metres long by 18 metres wide by six metres high.
+The modules are slightly flattened half-cylinders 138 meters long by 18 meters wide by six meters high.
 Three of the modules will be left behind when the Steppehaulers depart, forming the initial colony.

 The Steppehaulers will take the low berth module with them once the